jwjwyoung/DUPChecker/README.md

 SLCChecker analyzes data syntax defined using standard serialization libraries and detect incompatibility across versions, which can lead to upgrade failures.
 It focuses on two widely adopted serialization libraries, [Portocol Buffer](https://developers.google.com/protocol-buffers/docs/proto.) and [Apache Thrift](https://diwakergupta.github.io/thrift-missing-guide/).

 Protocols evolve over time.
 Developers can update any protocol to meet the program’s need.
-However, certain rules have to be followed to avoid data-syntax incompatibility across ver- sions.
-Particularly, the manuals of Protocol Buffer and Apache Thrift both state the following rules
+However, certain rules have to be followed to avoid data-syntax incompatibility across versions.
+Particularly, the manuals of Protocol Buffer and Apache Thrift both state the following rules:

   (1).
 Add/delete required field.